rhmaxdotorg/pulsechain-validator/README.md

 ** If you encounter errors running the script**, it's best to [Reset the Validator](https://github.com/rhmaxdotorg/pulsechain-validator/blob/main/README.md#reset-validator-script) before running it over and over again.
 Just make sure you know what you're doing and manually edit the reset script to bypass the "I don't know what I'm doing" check.
 It's very straightforward, just read the code, acknowledge you know what the script it doing and change I_KNOW_WHAT_I_AM_DOING=false to true to get it to run.

 # Environment
-Tested on **Ubuntu 22.04** (on Amazon AWS EC2 /w M2.2Xlarge VM) running as a non-root user (ubuntu) with sudo privileges
+Tested on **Ubuntu 22.04** (on Amazon AWS EC2 /w M2.2Xlarge VM) running as a non-root user (ubuntu) with sudo privileges.

-**IMPORTANT things to do AFTER RUNNING THIS SCRIPT to complete the node setup**
+# After running the script

+The script automates a roughly estimated ~85% of what it takes to get the validator configured, but there's still a few manual steps you need to do to complete the setup and get the validator on the network.

-1) Generate validator keys with deposit tool and import them into lighthouse
+**Generate validator keys with deposit tool and import them into Lighthouse**

 Note: generate your keys on a different, secure machine (NOT on the validator server) and transfer them over for import.
 You can use `scp` to copy them over the network OR base64 encode them for a copy and paste style solution such as the following.